BDC Hamburger Icon

 How to use Apple Pay

-2. Unlock your phone with Face ID.
+2. Unlock your phone with Face ID or your passcode.

 3. Hold your iPhone over the card reader.

-• Send and request money via Apple Cash.
-Apple included SMS mobile payment functionality in many of its devices.
-You can send and request money via Apple Cash – a “card” in your Apple Wallet.
-Open the Messages app and prepare a message.
-Tap the plus sign and choose Apple Cash.
-Enter an amount and tap Send or Request.
+• Send and request money via Apple Cash: Apple has integrated SMS mobile payment functionality into many of its devices.
+You can send and request money via Apple Cash — a “card” in your Apple Wallet.
+Open the Messages app, and prepare a message.
+Tap the plus sign and choose “Apple Cash.”
+Enter an amount, and tap “Send” or “Request.”
 Send your message as usual.

-• Send money with a debit card.
-If you don’t have available funds in your Apple Cash, you can send money with a debit card in your Apple Wallet.
-Prepare your message as above; after sending the message, you’ll be prompted to double-click to confirm a debit card payment.
+• Send money with a debit card: If you don’t have available funds in your Apple Cash, you can send money with a debit card in your Apple Wallet.
+Prepare your message as above.
+After sending the message, you’ll be prompted to double-click to confirm a debit card payment.
 (Apple Pay will select a debit card automatically; you can swipe to choose another debit card.)
 Note that you can’t send money with a credit card.

-• Transfer Apple Cash to your bank account.
-After accepting Apple Cash payments, you can easily transfer the money to your affiliated bank account.
-Open your Wallet app, tap Apple Cash and select the three dots at the top right.
-Choose Transfer to Bank
+• Transfer Apple Cash to your bank account: After accepting Apple Cash payments, you can easily transfer the money to your affiliated bank account.
+Open your Wallet app, tap “Apple Cash” and select the three dots on the top right.
+Choose “Transfer to Bank.”

-• Buy now, pay later with Apple Pay Later.
-When shopping online with a merchant that accepts Apple Pay, select Apple Pay to check out.
-Choose Pay Later (instead of Pay in Full).
+• Buy now, pay later with Apple Pay Later: When you’re shopping online with a merchant that accepts Apple Pay, select “Apple Pay” to check out.
+Choose “Pay Later” (instead of “Pay in Full”).
 You’ll automatically start an application; if approved, you’ll see a four-part payment plan.

 Apple Pay availability